 The amended Interstate Treaty on Gaming allowed for a total of 20 licenses to be offered for online sports betting websites.
 Casino games and poker were still prohibited from obtaining licenses.
-The sports betting licenses never materialized as Germany delayed the process multiple times.
+Online sports betting licenses in Germany never materialized as the process was delayed multiple times.
 To this date, no national licenses have been granted in Germany.

 Schleswig-Holstein Gambling Licenses

 Schleswig-Holstein had other plans in mind when it opted out of the amended treaty in 2012.
 That year, the state passed its own gaming act which allowed for up to 50 licenses to be granted to sites offering online poker, casino games and sports betting.
 Seven of these licenses were granted under the act in 2012.